River’s Edge Trail Race

 We love celebrating our top finishers!
 However, we don’t have awards ceremonies at most of our events.
 But all the top finishers will receive some really great stuff!

 We will have some fun, special, handmade overall awards to hand out when you cross the finish line.
-Volunteers will check results as you cross, but sometimes there’s a delay since our events are mostly remote.
-So, if you think you may be in contention for one, please ask before leaving.
+We will announce the names of award recipients about 15 minutes after the first finisher crosses.
+Be listening if you think you are in contention.

 Please note, we do not mail awards to anyone who leaves without their earned award.
 If there is any signal, you can also look up how you did on the results page (found in the pre-race email and at the top of this event webpage).

-For this race, we award the Top 3 Overall + Top 1 Masters (50 & Older) per distance.
+For this race, we award the Top 3 Overall Male and Female + Top 1 Masters Male and Female (50 & Older) per distance.

 There are special awards handed out uniquely for the Tejas 250, Tejas 300, and Tejas 400.